Bikinis make way for rosaries on Brazil beach as youths await pope

 The security scare on Monday occurred when his driver took a wrong turn in central Rio.
 The street had no barriers, which allowed a crowd of well-wishers to swarm the car and reach through the open window to touch the pontiff.
 Bodyguards moved in to push back the crowd.
 At one point, the crowd was so heavy that the car was forced to a halt.

-On Wednesday, the pope flies to Aparecida, about 260 km (162 miles) away, to visit the shrine of the Madonna of Aparecida, whom Catholics venerate as the patroness of Brazil.
+On Wednesday, the pope flies by helicopter to Aparecida, about 260 km (162 miles) away, to visit the shrine of the Madonna of Aparecida, whom Catholics venerate as the patroness of Brazil.

 In the afternoon, he returns to Rio to visit a hospital run by the Franciscan religious order and address young people taking part in a drug rehabilitation program.